mavy/blktrace-utils/README.md

 ### Sample

-We include a sample cfg, that show how many accesses and where we have in the disk in paraver.
+I include a sample cfg, that shows how many accesses and where we have them in the disk.